elsampsa/valkka-examples/docs/intro.rst

 All functional features are demonstrated in the :ref:`tutorial<tutorial>` which is updated as new features appear.
 Same goes for the :ref:`PyQt testsuite<testsuite>`.

-We'd like to see the following features in the first beta release, coming online before end of 2018 (tentative; depending on available time and funding):
+We'd like to see the following features in the first beta release:

 - Interserver communications between Valkka-based server and clients
 - ValkkaFS filesystem, designed for recording large amounts of video